devkral/void/README.md

 ## Project Status

-Unstable.
-Not featurecomplete yet.
-Some bugs.
-In other words, not usable for non-tech-people.
-The main work has been written on a spontaneous hackathon on MRMCD13 under the influence of several tschunks.
+Featurecomplete for now.

 ## Features

- * [ ] Keep a List of buildings/flats that are relevant to the interests of your group.
+ * [x] Keep a List of buildings/flats that are relevant to the interests of your group.
- * [ ] Let random people submit buildings which they consider useful for your group.
+ * [x] Let random people submit buildings which they consider useful for your group.
- * [ ] Invite other users to your group
+ * [x] Invite other users to your group
- * [ ] Have discussions about buildings
+ * [x] Have discussions about buildings
- * [ ] Keep track who changed the record of a building/flat when and why.
+ * [x] Keep track who changed the record of a building/flat when and why.

 ## License